-In the midst of the pandemic, a New Zealander ventures halfway across the world so she can be with her partner in the Czech Republic.
+Mid-pandemic, a New Zealander travels halfway across the world to be with her partner in the Czech Republic.
 But the journey comes at a cost.

 I closed the door to our home behind me, and before I even took my boots off, I said, “Martin, I don’t feel well.
 I have a strong headache.
 I need to drink lots of water.”

 Over the next few hours, my assumption that I was just dehydrated after a hectic day at work got weaker and felt like a feeble excuse.
 I finished my sixth glass of water and admitted I now felt foggier than when I first got home.

 It crossed my mind in a fleeting moment that this might be Covid-19.
 I quickly dismissed it; how ridiculous!
 I wasn’t going to get Covid.
 I’d spent all year avoiding it!
 I’d been through two New Zealand lockdowns (after visiting home on “holiday”), separated from my partner for 5 months, and was on a financial rollercoaster.
 It would be silly to get it now.

 Still, statistically speaking, the numbers in the Czech Republic were currently rising, and rapidly.
 As an English teacher I had been in contact with loads of people since I got back to Brno (where no quarantining was necessary, if coming from a low-risk country), and my long-haul flight was actually only 8 days ago.
 The thought nagged at me as I turned the bedside light out and slipped into a deep sleep.

 The next few days I spent at home; I’d woken up and decided that the right thing to do was avoid people, just in case.
 It made sense.
 My boyfriend had already moved into the other room, just in case.
 And he was planning to cook and deliver my meals to the bedroom, just in case.